 There has been one earthquake with a magnitude of 6 or higher according to US Geological Survey analysis.
 The largest earthquake was a magnitude 6.4 off the coast of the Loyalty Islands.

-Early in the morning of the 15th (Monday) Japan time, an earthquake with a magnitude of 6.4 and a depth of about 78 km occurred with an epicenter near the Loyalty Islands, east of New Caledonia.
+Early in the morning of the 15th (Monday) Japan time, an earthquake with a magnitude of 6.4 and a depth of regarding 78 km occurred with an epicenter near the Loyalty Islands, east of New Caledonia.
 The earthquake mechanism is a normal fault type with a tension axis in the northwest-southeast direction, and includes a slight strike-slip component.
 There are no islands near the epicenter, so there was no impact from the tremors.

 The epicenter of this earthquake was near the boundary between the Pacific plate and the Australian plate, and many earthquakes have occurred in the past.
 In March this year, a magnitude 7.0 earthquake occurred with a slightly shallower epicenter, and last year there was a magnitude 7.7 earthquake.
 Even before that, an earthquake of magnitude 7 class occurred once every few years.